Mathematics (MATH) Courses

 Mathematical Aspects of Wavelets and Digital Signal Processing

 Lossless compression methods.
 Discrete Fourier transform and Fourier-based compression methods.
 JPEG and MPEG.
 Wavelet analysis.
 Digital filters and discrete wavelet transform.
 Daubechies wavelets.
 Wavelet compression.
-Also offered, with different requirements, as MATH 4822, for which additional credit is precluded.
-Prerequisites: Linear algebra and Fourier series, or permission of the School.

 This course affords students the opportunity to undertake research in mathematics as a cooperative project with governmental or industrial sponsors.
 The grade will be based upon the mathematical content and upon oral and written presentation of results.